Walter Brattain: Invention of the transistor

+Other work

 Brattain later collaborated with P. J. Boddy and P. N. Sawyer on several papers on electrochemical processes in living matter.
 He became interested in blood clotting after his son required heart surgery.
 He also collaborated with Whitman chemistry professor David Frasco, using phospholipid bilayers as a model to study the surface of living cells and their absorption processes.

 Teaching

 Brattain taught at Harvard University as a visiting lecturer in 1952 and at Whitman College as a visiting lecturer in 1962 and 1963, and a visiting professor beginning in 1963.
 Upon formally retiring from Bell Laboratories in 1967, he continued to teach at Whitman, becoming an adjunct professor in 1972.
 He retired from teaching in 1976 but continued to be a consultant at Whitman.

 At Whitman, the Walter Brattain Scholarships are awarded on a merit basis to "entering students who have achieved high academic excellence in their college preparatory work."
 All applicants for admission are considered for the scholarship, which is potentially renewable for four years.